ExistedGit/Dota2Cheat/README.md

 ## Building

+*(If you don't want to sit through building the DLL, you can get it frm the Releases tab)*

 You can build this project using Visual Studio 2022.

 If you don't have it, [set up vcpkg for Visual Studio](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-msbuild?pivots=shell-cmd#1---set-up-vcpkg).

 You will also need to install the [June 2010 DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)

-Open the project in Visual Studio and build Dota2Cheat as **Release x64**.
-It'll download the relevant packages which might take some time.
+Open the project in Visual Studio, switch Configuration from Debug to **Release** and press `Ctrl + Shift + B` to build the solution.
+It'll download dependencies which might take some time.
+The DLL will be found in `Build/Release/` (relative to the folder you cloned D2C into)

 ## Injecting